This is one option for the stationery: the letter head, the business card and the envelope for the letters.

 If you want to go to a certain station and you're not sure which platform you have to go (either northbound or southbound) before you go the the platform there are signs with the list of stations in each platform (southbound or northbound) and the station where you are is marked with a blue box, as the following pictures will demonstrate:

-Because safety is really important, there are also typographic and sound signs to make people aware of the gap between the train and the platform that say: Mind the Gap
+Because safety is really important, there are also typographic and sound signs to make people aware of the gap between the train and the platform that say: Mind the Gap And it does work.
+It works so well that the sound and type "mind the gap" became a symbol of London!

 Let's say, if you're in one station and you don't remember where should you change to the place you want to get, and you need a map, there are, in all the platforms, a general tube map with all the links to other tube lines, trains, DLR, overground and trams.
 Moreover, you have a map of the outside zone of the station you are in, with the bus connections you will find outside the tube station and some touristic places, such as museums, galleries, touristic attractions, some useful numbers, such as police number, emergency numbers and more.

-Also, inside the tube you can find the general tube map, as well as the line you are traveling with the name of all stations in that line.
+Also, inside the tube you can find the general tube map, as well as the line you are traveling with the name of all stations inthat line.
 It's a really good way to keep you knowing where you are, how many stops until the one you want and which links exist in every single stop.

 Because sometimes the tube gets really busy, specially close to Christmas time, sales and pick hours, there are signs to indicate people how to move inside the tube, like: Keep Right or Keep Left.